 Kisan overcomes his dislike for school

-Six year old Kisan’s biggest nightmare was failing to identify the letters his father pointed out in his Nepali book.
+Six year old Kisan’s biggest fear was failing to identify the letters his father pointed out in his Nepali textbook.

 A year ago, he had enrolled in grade one but he had not leant much.
 He didn’t like going to school thus was irregular and his teachers were also not regular in school.
 He started feeling that he was not smart, a lot less smart than his older brother and his friends.